Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Simulation study

 \subsection{Settings}

-We designed simulations studies to compare the performances of \textbf{R-INLA} and \textbf{frailtypack} in terms of bias of the parameter estimates, coverage probabilities, computation time and convergence rates.
+We designed simulation studies to compare the performances of \textbf{INLA} and \textbf{frailtypack} in terms of bias of the parameter estimates, coverage probabilities, computation time and convergence rates.
 The main factor driving the performance is the model complexity defined by the number of parameters.
 In particular, the number of correlated random effects defines the dimension of the integration that needs to be numerically approximated.
-We propose three simulation scenarios where the parameter values of the simulation models and proportion of zeros are based on the results obtained from the real data analyses.
+We propose four simulation scenarios where the parameter values of the simulation models and proportion of zeros are based on the results obtained from the real data analyses.
 The first scenario includes a random intercept in the binary and continuous parts of the TPJM that are correlated.
-The second simulation scenario includes an additional random-effect for the individual deviation from the mean slope in the continuous part, thus 3 correlated random effects.
+The second simulation scenario includes an additional random effect for the individual deviation from the mean slope in the continuous part, thus 3 correlated random effects.
 These two first simulation scenarios include 200 individuals in each dataset, corresponding to a small sample size commonly seen in randomized clinical trials while the third simulation scenario includes 500 individuals in each dataset.
+The last simulation scenario includes a sample size of 200 individuals and natural cubic splines for the biomarker specified with the \textit{ns()} function in R, with a knot at the sample median of observed times.
+This generates 3 bases for the continuous part (1 intercept and 2 slopes separated by the knot) and 1 basis for the binary part (intercept).
+The bases are then assumed correlated random effects in the model.
 For each scenario, we generate 1000 datasets, we first sample the positive longitudinal biomarker repeated measurements from a Gaussian distribution and include the zero values sampled from a binomial distribution.
 The association between the probability of zero value and the positive values is given by the correlated random effects.
 Survival times for the terminal event are generated from an exponential baseline hazard function with a scale of $0.2$, an administrative censoring is assumed to occur at the end of the follow-up (4 years).
-The rate of zeros is $8\%$ (SD=$1\%$), which is in between what we observed in our two real datasets ($12\%$ of zeros in application 1 and $4\%$ in application 2).
+The rate of zeros is $8\%$ (SD=$1\%$) for the first three scenarios and $5\%$ for the last scenario, which is in between what we observed in our two real datasets ($12\%$ of zeros in application 1 and $4\%$ in application 2).
 A zero value observation corresponds to a patient who experienced a complete disappearance of his/her target lesions and thus is extremely informative about treatment effect.
 The model for data generation is given by